-Housing Mentors are hired as live-in support for students, live in the same residence hall as the students they are supporting, and have the following responsibilities:
+Housing Mentors are hired as live-in support for students, live in the same residence halls as the students they are supporting, and have the following responsibilities:

-- Support students in the BUILD program to develop independence with home living skills including self-care, home management (laundry, cleaning, etc.), weekly meal planning, and social/community participation. - · Attend Bethel University events with students when on duty. - Facilitate development of community by planning at least one group activity for students per week - · Remind students to complete individual Home Living/Self-care skills and assignments. - Partner with RA, RD, and/or residential supervisor to help with conflict or crisis management, if - Attend weekly housing mentor meetings and regular meetings with supervisor as part of ongoing training. - · Complete other duties as assigned.
+- Support students in the BUILD program to develop independence with home living skills including self-care, home management (laundry, cleaning, etc.), weekly meal planning, and social/community participation. - · Attend Bethel University events with students when on duty. - Facilitate development of community by planning at least one group activity for students per week. - Remind students to complete individual Home Living/Self-care skills and assignments. - Partner with RA, RD, residential supervisor and/or graduate assistants to help with conflict or crisis management, if needed. - Attend weekly housing mentor meetings and regular meetings with supervisor as part of ongoing training. - · Complete other duties as assigned.